Office of AIDS

-Injection drug users (IDUs) continue to be at risk for HIV and hepatitis C (HCV) infection in California.
-Sharing of contaminated injection equipment is linked to 18 percent of all reported AIDS cases in the state, and to the majority of new cases of HCV.
+People who inject drugs continue to be at risk for HIV and hepatitis C (HCV) infection in California.
+Injection drug use is a risk factor linked to 14.8 percent of all living HIV/AIDS cases in the state, and to the majority of new cases of HCV.
 Research indicates that access to sterile syringes is associated with lower frequency of sharing and reduced risk of infection.

 California law permits public health efforts to expand access to sterile syringes through both syringe exchange programs (SEPs) and nonprescription sale of syringes (NPSS) in pharmacies.
+To find a syringe exchange program near you, download the California Syringe Exchange Program List.
+Information for people looking for nonprescription syringe sale in pharmacies is available on the Information for Customers page of this web site.
 For more information contact Alessandra Ross, Injection Drug Use Specialist at 916-449-5796 or firstname.lastname@example.org.

 Office of AIDS Home